RenneJ/hh-infosec-course/h4-etaoin-shrdlu.md

 I chose KeePassXC because of Tero's recommendation.
 Furthermore KeePassXC uses no clouds, no 3rd parties and is open source.
 These things make it more trustworthy in my eyes.

 I began working on this demo on my home desktop (Win11).
-My goal is to synchronise my password database with my laptop (Ubuntu 22.04) as well.

 Before any computer processes I read through the KeePassXC [Starting Guide](https://keepassxc.org/docs/KeePassXC_GettingStarted).
 I also referred to the more detailed [User Guide](https://keepassxc.org/docs/KeePassXC_UserGuide) many times throughout the steps of this demo.